-In this post we are going to see how to program the STM32 with the Arduino environment, or any other IDE based on Arduino.
-In particular, we are going to use the BluePill development board that we saw in the previous post.
+In this post, we are going to see how to program the STM32 with the Arduino environment, or any other Arduino-based IDE.
+In particular, we are going to use the BluePill development board we saw in the previous entry.

-In addition, it will allow us to take advantage of many tools created by the Arduino community.
-Although it is important to note that many libraries will need modifications to work on an STM32.
+Furthermore, it will allow us to take advantage of many tools created by the Arduino community.
+Although it should be noted that many libraries will need modifications to make them work on an STM32.

 - With a USB-TTL converter